 What rights do engineers have?

 Engineers usually receive financial compensation for their work from the concert organizer, recording studio, record label, or other sound recording owners.
-In those instances, they do not have rights in the or .
+In those instances, they do not have rights in the An original musical composition with or without lyrics. or Typically, the recorded performance of a musical work protected as a phonogram under copyright law..

 Explore more in our Mixing and Mastering topic.